SupriyaKamatagi/ML_project_finding_pneumonia_using_chest-X-ray-images/README.md

 Diagnosis is often based on symptoms and physical examination.
 Chest X-rays may help confirm the diagnosis.
 Used Kaggle Dataset.

-Applied skills gained by "Fundamentals of AI/ML in Precision Medicine certificate program" offered by Stanford Data Ocean.
+Applied skills gained by the "Fundamentals of AI/ML in Precision Medicine certificate program" offered by Stanford Data Ocean.